nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf53/nrf5340_gs.rst

 If you have already set up your nRF5340 DK and want to learn more, see the following documentation:

-* :ref:`ug_nrf5340` for more advanced topics related to the nRF5340 DK if you are already familiar with the |NCS|.
+* :ref:`installation` and :ref:`configuration_and_build` documentation to install the |NCS| and learn more about its development environment.
-* The :ref:`introductory documentation <getting_started>` for more information on the |NCS| and the development environment.
+* :ref:`ug_nrf5340` documentation for more advanced topics related to the nRF5340 DK.

 If you want to go through an online training course to familiarize yourself with Bluetooth Low Energy and the development of Bluetooth LE applications, enroll in the `Bluetooth LE Fundamentals course`_ in the `Nordic Developer Academy`_.